-Why not join us for a classic day out by steam train, combining exciting main line running hauled by two different steam locomotives, varied landscape and the special atmosphere of York?
+Why not join us for a classic day out by steam train, combining two great steam locomotives, exciting main line running, varied landscape and the special atmosphere of York at Christmas time?

-After a fast run along the ECML, we arrive at York where there will be plenty of time for passengers to enjoy the city and enjoy all that is on offer for the festive season.
-York has many major tourist attractions including the National Railway Museum, the largest museum of its type in Britain; the Castle; the Shambles; the splendid Gothic York Minster, one of the largest of its kind in northern Europe; and the city walls.
+After a fast run along the ECML, we arrive at York where there will be plenty of time to visit the city and enjoy all that is on offer for the festive season.
+York has many major tourist attractions including the National Railway Museum, the largest museum of its type in Britain; the Castle; the Shambles; and the splendid Gothic York Minster, one of the largest of its kind in Northern Europe.
 There are a number of other interesting museums, the medieval city walls, quaint alleyways called snickelways, and many shops also to be discovered.

 Look out for Father Christmas and his Elves who will be visiting the train during the day and handing out presents to all children on board.
 Please let us know your child’s age when booking.

 Premier Dining includes a full English breakfast and a four course dinner silver served at your seat.

 First Class includes morning coffee with a variety of tulip muffins and afternoon tea with a savoury of the day followed by a selection of cakes and fancies.